nroduit/nroduit.github.io/content/basics/customize/integration.en.md

 {{% /notice %}}

 {{% notice tip %}}
-From Weasis 2.5 it is possible to have multiple archives (allows to have several arcQuery tags) and the <a target="_blank" href="https://github.com/nroduit/Weasis/blob/master/weasis-dicom/weasis-dicom-explorer/src/main/resources/config/presentations.xsd">presentations</a> tag which contains the image annotations.
+From Weasis 2.5 it is possible to have multiple archives (allows to have several arcQuery tags) and the [presentations](https://github.com/nroduit/Weasis/blob/master/weasis-dicom/weasis-dicom-explorer/src/main/resources/config/presentations.xsd)</a> tag which contains the image annotations.
 {{% /notice %}}

 ### Build an XML manifest (no WADO server)
 This example requires only a WEB server.
 Weasis will download DICOM files by URLs.

 Use [$dicom:get](../../commands/#dicom-get) to load a <a target="_blank" href="https://nroduit.github.io/samples/Lumbar/mf.xml">XML manifest</a> containing direct links <a  href="weasis://%24dicom%3Aget%20-w%20https%3A%2F%2Fnroduit.github.io%2Fsamples%2FLumbar%2Fmf.xml" class="btn btn-default">Launch</a>